Nowhere Boys: Development

 On 26 October 2011, it was announced that Matchbox Pictures and producers of The Slap were developing a thirteen-part youth-oriented drama series for the ABC called The Lost Boys.
-However, due to copyright reasons, the show's name was later changed to Nowhere Boys.
+Due to copyright reasons, the show's name was later changed to Nowhere Boys.
 The series creator Tony Ayres conceived the idea for Nowhere Boys after learning that the ABC, which had already enjoyed success with Dance Academy, was looking for a new series that would appeal to boys.
 Ayres developed Nowhere Boys with a range of writers, including Roger Monk and Craig Irvin.
 He became the show's producer and showrunner alongside Beth Frey, while Michael McMahon and Helen Panckhurst served as the executive producers.
 Panckhurst left her position as executive producer at the end of the first series.

 The first series of Nowhere Boys was financed with the assistance of the Australian Children's Television Foundation, Film Victoria, ABC3 and Screen Australia.
 Filming took place in Melbourne, Victoria from 18 February 2013 to 23 May 2013.
 Episode one was filmed at the primary school and Were Street in Montmorency, Victoria, as well as the skate park and high school in Greensborough, Victoria.
 The first four episodes premiered at the Melbourne International Film Festival in August 2013.

 On 4 April 2014, it was announced that Nowhere Boys had received funding from Film Victoria for a second series to consist of thirteen episodes.
 It was financed with the assistance of ABC Television, Film Victoria and the BBC.
 Frey returned as producer and McMahon returned as executive producer.
 Ayres took over Panckhurst's position as executive producer.
 Filming for the second series commenced in Melbourne from 7 July 2014 to 17 September 2014.
 Actress Rachel Griffiths made her debut as a television director during series two.
 In November 2015, ABC announced that a third series of Nowhere Boys would premiere in 2016 with a new cast and characters, replacing the original cast members.
 Filming for the third series began in May 2016.
 The storyline for the third series picks up several years after the events of the second series.
 On 19 June 2017, Film Victoria announced funding for a fourth series.
 It consisted of 13 episodes.
 Filming for the fourth season began 25 January 2018.